eunchangchoi/eunchangchoi.github.io/index.md

 ▪ Discussant, <a href="https://www.un.org/techenvoy/global-digital-compact"> Global Digital Compact for Corporate Sustainability</a>, organized by <a href="https://ap.rigf.asia/news/2022-program-schedule/"> UN IGF & APrIGF</a>, Singapore (Sept.2022)<br>
 ▪ ‘AI for Public Good and Socio-economic Impacts’, ‘Why is Open Data Vital for UN Sustainable Development Goals?’ at Next Generation Entrepreneurship Training, <a href="https://unitwin.handong.edu/en/business/business01.php?PHPSESSID=69c02cb1186389da4b0fabb228f124c0"> UNESCO UNI-TWIN Program</a> Handong University, Gyeongju, S.Korea (Aug.2022) <br>
 ▪ ‘The Ethics of AI-Powered Voice Chatbots and Virtual Reality for Digital Afterlives’ and ‘The Global Treands and Issues of Robot Ethics’
- <a href="https://www.clawar.org/icres2022/technical-program"> International Conference on Robot Ethics and Standards</a>(ICRES) COEX, Seoul, S.Korea (July.2022)<br>
+ <a href="https://www.clawar.org/icres2022/technical-program"> International Conference on Robot Ethics and Standards</a>(ICRES) COEX, Seoul, S.Korea (July 2022)<br>
-▪ ‘Metaverse as the Public Sphere and Its Role in Democracy: Platform Architecture, Data Privacy and Abuse’ <a href="https://ksaie.or.kr"> The Korean Society for Artificial Intelligence Ethics </a> & <a href="http://www.politics21.or.kr/"> The 21th Century Political Science Association </a>, Busan, S.Korea (May.2022)<br>
+▪ ‘Metaverse as the Public Sphere and Its Role in Democracy: Platform Architecture, Data Privacy and Abuse’ <a href="https://ksaie.or.kr"> The Korean Society for Artificial Intelligence Ethics </a> & <a href="http://www.politics21.or.kr/"> The 21th Century Political Science Association </a>, Busan, S.Korea (May 2022)<br>
-▪ ‘AI-Generated Virtual Reality in the Metaverse and Sexual Abuse’ <a href="http://www.kiiss.or.kr/journal/sub02.html/"> Intelligent Information System Conference </a> S.Korea (May.2022)<br>
+▪ ‘AI-Generated Virtual Reality in the Metaverse and Sexual Abuse’ <a href="http://www.kiiss.or.kr/journal/sub02.html/"> Intelligent Information System Conference </a> S.Korea (May 2022)<br>
 ▪ ‘Social Interactions in Virtual Reality and Human Rights’,<a href="https://www.humanrights.go.kr/base/main/view"> National Human Rights Commission of Korea </a>, S.Korea (Feb.2022)<br>
 ▪ ‘Who Holds Copyright and Patent of AI-generated Content and Invention?’, <a href="https://aisummit.co.kr/"> AI Summit Seoul Conference</a>,COEX,S.Korea (Dec.2021)<br>
 ▪ ‘Why AI Literacy is Critical for Algorithmic Governance?’,<a href="https://youthigf.in"> Indian Youth Internet Governance Forum</a>(Dec.2021)<br>
 ▪ <a href="http://www.cybercom.or.kr/?m=bbs&bid=notice_&where=subject%7Ctag&keyword=2021+%EA%B0%80%EC%9D%84&uid=1217/">‘NFTying Memes, Digital Arts Trading and Copyright Theft'</a> Korean Cybercomm Academic Society (Nov.2021) <br>
 ▪ ‘Business Insight: The Risk and Ethics of Artificial Intelligence’<a href="https://www.kma.or.kr/main.do"> Korea Management Association </a>(Nov.2021) <br>
 ▪ ‘Data Privacy:Federated Learning and the Limit of Differential Privacy’ Korea Internet Governance Forum (Aug.2021) <br>
-▪ ‘Risk Constructivism and Cultural Cognition’, <a href="http://www.snuiis.re.kr/sub2/2_2_6_2.php">The Evolution of Technology in Society Conference </a>, SNU + <a href="https://www.kisa.or.kr"> KISA</a> (June.2021)<br>
+▪ ‘Risk Constructivism and Cultural Cognition’, <a href="http://www.snuiis.re.kr/sub2/2_2_6_2.php">The Evolution of Technology in Society Conference </a>, SNU + <a href="https://www.kisa.or.kr"> KISA</a> (June 2021)<br>
-▪ ‘The Peril of Politicizing Science and Vaccine Hesitancy’, Graduate School of Public Health, Yonsei Univ(June.2021)<br>
+▪ ‘The Peril of Politicizing Science and Vaccine Hesitancy’, Graduate School of Public Health, Yonsei Univ(June 2021)<br>
 ▪ ‘The Role of Experts Witness in Toxic Tort Claims: Proof of Harm in Tobacco’ Korean Society for Research on Nicotine (May.2021)<br>
 ▪ ‘Ethical AI: A New Corporate Social Responsibility’,<a href="https://aisummit.co.kr/?lang=en"> AI Summit Seoul Conference</a>, COEX, S.Korea (Dec.2020)<br>
 ▪ <a href="http://www.cybercom.or.kr/?m=bbs&bid=notice_&uid=1134">‘Blockchain in Media Value Chain and Copyrights Management’</a>, Korean Cybercomm Academic Society (Nov.2020)<br>